JoKra1/mssm/README.md

 ```
 conda create -n mssm_env python=3.13
 conda activate mssm_env
-pip install mssm, mssmViz # 'mssmViz' only needed for plotting
+pip install mssm mssmViz # 'mssmViz' only needed for plotting
 ```

 **Note**: pypi will only reflect releases (Basically, the state of the stable branch).
 If you urgently need a feature currently only available on the main branch, consider building from source.